samposihvola/2048/README.md

 ## Usability Testing

-To ensure solid gameplay, I facilitated a usability testing situation following Jacob Nielsen’s 10 heuristics.
-I recruited an external participant to conduct the following test cases:
+To ensure solid gameplay, I conducted a usability testing situation following Jacob Nielsen’s 10 heuristics.
+I recruited an external participant to navigate through the following test cases:

 1. Navigate through the game interface and assess the intuitiveness of the controls.
 2. Evaluate the intuitiveness of game mechanics.